kingsdigitallab/refida/README.md

 - **Pathways' outputs**, extracted from the sections _Summary_, _Details of the impact_,
   based on the list of [outcomes/outputs](https://www.creds.ac.uk/how-to-prepare-a-pathways-to-impact-statement/) used by the impact data collection tool adopted by UKRI [Researchfish](https://researchfish.com/).

+### About entity extraction

+Entity extraction has been applied to different sections of the case studies to extract mentions of Organisations, Places and Products.

+- GPE: Geo-political entities, countries, cities, states
+- LOC: Non-GPE locations, mountain ranges, bodies of water
+- NORP: Nationalities or religious or political groups
+- ORG: Companies, agencies, institutions, etc.
+- PRODUCT: Objects, vehicles, foods, etc. (not services).

+Entities extracted from the sections *Summary*, *Sources to corroborate the impact* are grouped together in the **Partners** view.
+Entities extracted from the section *Details of the impact* appear in the **Beneficiaries** view.

+#### About locations

+Entity extraction has been applied to the documents to extract Places mentions (GPE, LOC).
+The extracted entities were geocoded and classified according to the categories local (to London), national (UK) and global (rest of the world).

 ### Technologies